jackfrancisdalton/ReactSearchBar/README.md

 	return searchQueryURL + "?searchterm=" + searchQuery + "?isMale=" + {extraQueryOptions.onlyMales};
 }
 ```
-The value returned from this function will be used to fetch the relevent results from the server.
+The value returned from this function will be used to as the URL that fetches results from the server.
+There is no limitation on the structure of the returned string value.

 #### resultMapper Implementation
 The resultMapper function is required to take 1 argument:
 * qeuryResult : the JSON result returned from the server

+The values you wish to display must be mapped to:
+* title : the main text displayed in the result
+* imageURL : the url of the image to be displayed in the result box
+* targetURL : the url to be navigated to when the result is clicked/enter key is hit

 ```
 let resultMapper = function(qeuryResult) {